cionx/solutions-structure-and-interpretation-of-computer-programs/2_building_abstractions_with_data/2.4_multiple_representations_for_abstract_data/exercise_2.76.md

-### Explicit dispatch & message-passing
+### Explicit dispatch

-For explicit dispatch we need to add a new procedure for each new operation, but do not need to modify the already existing procedures.
+Explicit dispatch requires us to rewrite the existing procedures whenever we add a new type, whereas adding a new operation requires adding a new procedure.
-But when we add a new type of input, then we need to modify all existing procedures.
+This approach is suitable if we often add new operations, but rarely new types.

-The message-passing style similarly requires us to write a new procedure for each new operation, while adding a new type requires us to modify all already existing procedures.
+### Message passing

-For an organization that is often adding new operations but only rarely new types, both explicit dispatch and message-passing may be appropriate.
+Message passing requires us to rewrite the existing procedures whenever we add a new operation, whereas adding a new type requires adding a new procedure.
-For an organization that is rarely adding new operations but frequently new types, neither explicit dispatch nor message-passing seems to be a good choice.
+This approach is suitable if we often add new types, but rarely new operations.

-### Data-directed
+### Data-directed with packages

 For the data-directed approach, we need to install new procedures in the table anytime we add new operations or new types.